julidau/bobat/README.md

 targets
 =======

-This raytracer should be implemented to run in realtime.
+This raytracers Implementation shall run in realtime.